 NACIVTNano Aerosol Chamber In-Vitro Toxicity

-Risk of inhaled nanoparticles in health and disease by in vitro technology
+Effects of inhaled nanoparticles to normal and diseased airway epithelia by in vitro technology

 Introduction

-It is the aim of this project to investigate health impacts of widely used engineered nanoparticles upon inhalation by comparing healthy and susceptible, i.e., diseased, lungs using in vitro technology.
+It is the aim of this research to investigate health impacts of widely used engineered nanoparticles (ENP) upon inhalation by comparing normal and susceptible, i.e., diseased, lungs using in vitro technology.

-We will focus on healthy adults and adult patients with the most prevalent chronic respiratory diseases, i.e. chronic obstructive pulmonary disease COPD (smokers) and allergic asthma (house dust mites).
+We focus on healthy adults and adult patients with prevalent chronic respiratory diseases, i.e., chronic obstructive pulmonary disease (COPD, smokers), allergic asthma (house dust mites) and cystic fibrosis (CF).

 placeholder Schematic of inner lung surface in disease